youngfessy/seo-keyword-analysis-tool/seo_tools_guide.md

 **Answer-Focused Content Performance**
 - **Filter by query type** to analyze question-based searches
 - Track featured snippet appearances and performance
-- Monitor voice search query patterns and optimization opportunities
+- Track SERP appearances and opportunities
-- Analyze local search performance for "near me" queries
 - Identify FAQ and how-to content performance metrics

-**Conversational Search Optimization**
-- Track long-tail, natural language query performance
-- Monitor mobile vs. desktop query differences
-- Analyze regional search pattern variations
-- Track multilingual search performance for global optimization
-- Identify conversation-starter content opportunities

 ## Integration Strategy: Using Both Tools Together

 ### Comprehensive Keyword Strategy
-1. **Research Phase**: Use Ahrefs Keyword Explorer for volume and competition data
+1. **Research Phase**: Use GSC Explorer for volume, performance, and competition data
-2. **Validation Phase**: Cross-reference with GSC actual performance data
-3. **Opportunity Identification**: Find Ahrefs-suggested keywords you're not tracking in GSC
-4. **Performance Monitoring**: Use GSC to track real-world performance of Ahrefs-identified opportunities

 ### Competitive Intelligence & Gap Analysis
-1. **Competitor Research**: Use Ahrefs to identify competitor strengths and content gaps
+1. **Competitor Research**: Use GSC to identify competitor strengths and content gaps
 2. **Performance Validation**: Check GSC to see your actual performance in those areas
 3. **Link Building Strategy**: Use Ahrefs for prospect identification, GSC for measuring impact
 4. **Content Optimization**: Combine Ahrefs content suggestions with GSC user behavior data